-• Early start time (ES)
+- Early start time (ES)

 - Late start time (LS)

 - Early finish time (EF)

 - Late finish time (LF)

 - Slack or float (SL or FL)

 These activity attributes are calculated using two processes: the forward pass and the backward pass.
+Watch the video: Project Management Networks Part 2: Forward and Backward Pass to learn how to make these calculations.

-essent One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://ecampusontario.pressbooks.pub/ ialsofprojectmanagement/?p=383#oembed-1
+One or more interactive elements has been excluded from this version of the text.
+You can view them online here: https://ecampusontario.pressbooks.pub/ essentialsofprojectmanagement/?p=383#oembed-1

-The forward and backward passes are also used to fully calculate the critical path(s) in a project.
+The forward and backward pass are also used to fully calculate the critical path(s) in a project.
 Note: there can be instances where the start of an activity is on the critical path, but the finish is not on the critical path.
-This is unusual but can happen depending on the types of relationships that are involved.
+This is unusual, but can happen depending on the types of relationships that are involved.